mp3il/bluesnap-ios/README.md

     )
 ```
 And you're ready to go!
 Accepting Apple Pay, credit card, and PayPal payments will be a breeze.

+> **Important**: For each new purchase, you need to generate a new token, call `initBluesnap` with your token and any additional parameters, and then call `showCheckoutScreen` (in this order).

 # Implementing Custom Checkout Flow
 This section will cover the following topics: